002: Why Stress Feels Different in Your 40s — The Hormonal Shift Behind It

 Your takeaway from today

-As your breathing slows and becomes more even, your body receives a signal of safety, and your nervous system begins to settle.
+As your breathing slows and becomes more even, your body receives a signal of safety and your nervous system begins to calm.
+You can also place a hand on your heart as you breathe — this gives your body a physical point of focus and makes the calming response more effective.

 To your vibrant health and freedom,